brian-denton/crawla/README.md

 2. Click "Run Scan"
 3. The new profile will be saved and used for all future automatic scans

-The button will show a spinning animation while scanning is in progress.
+The button will show:
+- **"Discovering hosts..."** - During ping discovery phase
+- **"Scanning ports on X hosts"** - During port scanning phase
+- **"Processing results..."** - While parsing and saving results

 ### Host Cards